Run GPT‑OSS‑120B on Strix Halo (Ubuntu 25.04) — 40 tok/s, no containers

 gpt-oss-120b-GGUF perf: ~40 tokens/s

-On current Strix Halo boxes (e.g., Ryzen AI MAX+), Ubuntu 25.04 “just works”: the stock kernel recognizes AMDXDNA and AMD’s preview AMDGPU 30.10_rc1 + ROCm 7.0_rc1 packages install entirely via APT—no compiling, git pulls or tarballs.
+On current Strix Halo boxes (e.g., Ryzen AI MAX+), Ubuntu 25.04 “just works”: the stock kernel recognizes AMDXDNA and AMD’s Instinct 30.10 (amdgpu) + ROCm 7.0 packages install entirely via APT—no compiling, git pulls or tarballs.
 With Lemonade on Strix Halo, you can serve gpt‑oss‑120b (GGUF) on the iGPU through llama.cpp‑ROCm and expose an OpenAI‑compatible API.
 The setup is fully reproducible using uv, can be run headless, and takes very little time to get going.
+Updated on 9/17/25 to reflect the ROCm 7.0 release.

 All steps below use Ubuntu/Debian tooling (apt, bash, vi) and prioritize forward‑compatibility, and easy rollback.